 Meeting ID: 751 3641 2925

-If you have any questions about our in-person worship services, or what we are doing to keep our services safe, please feel free to reach us at 416-699-6512 or firstname.lastname@example.org.
+If you have any questions about our videoconference or in-person worship services, or what we will be doing to keep our future in-person services safe, please feel free to reach us at 416-699-6512 or firstname.lastname@example.org.

 The land on which we gather is the traditional territory of the Wendat, Anishinabek Nation, the Haudenosaunee Confederacy, the Mississaugas of Scugog, Hiawatha, and Alderville First Nations and the Métis Nation.
 This territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
 The treaties that were signed for this particular parcel of land are collectively referred to as the Williams Treaties of 1923.